hashicorp/terraform-provider-aws/website/docs/r/default_vpc.html.markdown

 ## Import

-In Terraform v1.5.0 and later, use an `import` block to import Default VPCs using the `vpc id`.
+In Terraform v1.5.0 and later, use an `import` block to import Default VPCs using the VPC `id`.
 For example:

 ```terraform
 import {